jasonbptech/AI-Coastal-Hazard-Detector/README.md

 ## **Overview**

 Traditional coastal safety relies heavily on manual patrols, which are often limited by visibility and human resources.
-This system fills that gap by providing 24/7 automated surveillance, specifically targeting high-risk phenomena: **Rogue Waves (Crazy Flat Waves)** and **Rip Currents**.
+This system fills that gap by providing 24/7 automated surveillance, specifically targeting high-risk phenomena: **Coastal Freak Waves** and **Rip Currents**.

 By integrating professional maritime knowledge with deep learning, the system establishes a comprehensive safety mechanism from prevention to rescue.

 ## **Core Features**

 * **Shoreline Pedestrian Detection**: Real-time monitoring of visitors on the beach to prevent entry into high-risk zones.
-* **Rogue Wave (CFW) Alerting**: Immediate detection of sudden, large-scale wave threats.
+* **Coastal Freak Waves Alerting**: Immediate detection of sudden, large-scale wave threats.
 * **Rip Current Identification**: Visual analysis of water patterns to identify dangerous seaward currents.
 * **Victim Localization**: Automatic pinpointing of individuals in distress.
 * **Dynamic Victim Tracking**: Continuous tracking of a victim's movement to assist rescue teams in high-stakes environments.